What’s the podcast about?

 What they would say today to their 21-year-old self.

 I know someone who I think would be great for your show – how can I contact you?

 Connect with me via LinkedIn.
 Potential guest ideas are welcome.

 In terms of ideas, Rachel Corbett’s excellent ‘You’ve Gotta Start Somewhere’ asks folk how they started in the media is done with genuine interest and the interviewees are open and interesting.
 It’s a great podcast, and highly recommended.

-The warm, reflectiveness of ‘going home’ in Julia Zemiro’s ‘Home Delivery’ on ABC-TV always brings a smile.
-To see some of the guests’ reactions when they see an old teacher they admired, for example, always brings a smile.
+The warm, reflectiveness of ‘going home’ in Julia Zemiro’s ‘Home Delivery’ on ABC-TV was great.
+To see some of the guests’ reactions when they see an old teacher they admired, for example, always brought a smile.

 San Diego’s KPBS My First Day podcast is a good listen, too – literally walking in people’s shoes as they commence a new job, for example.
 These, underlined by my innate curiosity and interest in people and what makes them tick, also all serve as inspiration for the show.

 Leaders are not made overnight; they don’t just appear in the roles – and this show seeks to understand what makes leaders who I know really tick, and what they have learned in their lives which has underpinned their leadership roles.